 Securing funding

-Last year, Natural Lands purchased roughly one-third of the property for about $4.5 million.
-The deal created a series of conservation easements greatly restricting future construction on the farm.
+Last year, Natural Lands purchased secured conservation easements for one-third of the property to be purchased from the Robinsons for about $4.5 million.
+The deal greatly restricts future construction on that portion of the farm.

 But it was a much heavier lift to secure another $20 million for the township to acquire the remaining 206 acres of the property.
 In addition to federal and state grants, Westtown Township residents voted in 2022 to approve an open space referendum that increased their local taxes to raise about $7.5 million for the preservation of Crebilly Farm.
 In a township with about 11,000 residents, the measure was approved with nearly 68% of the vote.
 The turnout of roughly 6,200 people was the largest in the township's history.